Nationwide grows profits as member benefits hit record high

 Deposits grew by £4.2 billion as more savers shopped around for better fixed-rate savings deals and Nationwide said it was gaining customers switching from other banks.

-Chris Rhodes, Nationwide’s chief financial officer, told the PA news agency: “It is a very competitive market and we expect it to get more competitive.
+Chris Rhodes, Nationwide’s chief financial officer, said: “It is a very competitive market and we expect it to get more competitive.

 “But we pay higher rates than the market average so we would expect to be a beneficiary from inflows of deposits to our products.